codsen/codsen/packages/object-merge-advanced/README.md

 - empty string
 - number
 - boolean
-- null
+- `null`
-- undefined doesn't trump anything
+- `undefined` doesn't trump anything

 The idea is, we strive to retain as much info as possible after merging.
 For example, you'd be better off with a non-empty string than with an empty array or boolean.

 The fun does not stop here.
 Sometimes life demands _unidirectional merges_ from either source or destination ("overwrite no matter what, from either side").
 This can be done per object-key-basis, see `opts.ignoreKeys` where first input object's key overrides the second's and `opts.hardMergeKeys` for the opposite.

+If you are still not happy with the merging algorithm you can tap the callback and [override the result](#optscb) in any way you like.

 **That's what this library does**